Singh-Shivani/Sutoribukku/README.md

    2. Click on "IMPORT" button as shown in the above image.
 Choose the file you've saved and you're done!🥳

    3. Manipulate and customize the design in your way!

+### ON FIGMA 🔗
+- Click here to see the design on figma
+<a href="https://www.figma.com/file/pDhKEL362291fgUVtINiu2/MANGA-BOOK-APP-UI?node-id=0%3A1">Manga App UI Design ⚡</a>